keptn/enhancement-proposals/text/0018-simplify-installer.md

 * The CLI command `keptn configure bridge` will need to be simplified to no longer change any service types or ingress manifests.
 * The configmap for `KEPTN_DOMAIN` will no longer be available, as we don't know the domain when installing Keptn.
-* Helm-Service will break without `KEPTN_DOMAIN` - instead we should ask the user to supply this configuration using a new environment variable called `INGRESS_HOSTNAME_SUFFIX` which we will default to `svc.cluster.local`
+* Helm-Service will break without `KEPTN_DOMAIN` - instead we should ask the user to supply this configuration using a new environment variable called `INGRESS_HOSTNAME_SUFFIX` which we will default to `svc.cluster.local`.
-* Helm-Service will need to check if istio is available before applying any virtualservices
+* Helm-Service will need to check if istio is available before applying any virtualservices.
-* Not sure, but OpenShift support might break and we need to fix certain things
+* OpenShift-route-service will need similar changes like the `helm-service` and rely on `INGRESS_HOSTNAME_SUFFIX` when calling `oc create route`.
+* It will not be possible to auto-generate deep-links to Keptn Bridge, as we don't have a `KEPTN_DOMAIN` anymore, and Keptn is no longer responsible for exposing Keptn Bridge.
-* Dynatrace-service will break as it also relies on `KEPTN_DOMAIN` - especially for problem notifications
+* Dynatrace-service will break as it also relies on `KEPTN_DOMAIN` for problem notifications and hyperlinks to the onboarded services in the Dashboard as well as deep-links to Keptn Bridge.
-* Keptn is no longer responsible for generating an SSL certificate
+* Keptn is no longer responsible for generating an SSL certificate (it was self-signed anyway).
-* The user might have to configure the CLI manually
+* After installation, the user might have to configure the CLI manually in case of problems (e.g., when calling `keptn auth ...`).

 ## Prior art and alternatives